How to Automatically Apply a Coupon on Payment Forms

 Now that we have all the pieces together, we can compose our special URL for auto-applying the coupon code.

-We now need to modify it in the following way:
+We now need to modify the URL in the following way to make the automatic coupon application work:

 https://sulliesflowers.com/buy-shoes/?wpf[Form ID]_[Field ID]=[Coupon Code]